19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [S 77/98]

+16. The prescribing of matters relating to or for the purposes of cleaning business licences and the regulation of cleaning businesses.

+[Act 15 of 2014 wef 01/04/2014]

 FOURTH SCHEDULE

 Section 4(2)

-Private Persons Who Can be Authorised to Exercise Powers under the Act or Regulations and Powers in Respect of Which Persons May Act
+Private persons who can be authorised to exercise powers under the Act or Regulations and powers in respect of which persons may act

 First column